jpinero/biomarkers/README.md

-# rmarkdown-website-template
+# Biomarkers of Clinical Trials

-Files to create a simple website using R Markdown
+A repository to document the development of the Biomarkers in Clinical Trials website and publication (in preparation)